-EES receives, reviews and processes applications for qualifying and continuing education providers, courses and instructors to ensure statutory and agency standards are met.
+The education and examinations division receives, reviews and processes applications for qualifying and continuing education providers, courses and instructors to ensure statutory and agency standards are met.
 Division team members support the agency's mission to protect consumers of real estate services in Texas by ensuring content for qualifying and continuing education courses is both accurate and relevant and that courses satisfy requirements for design and delivery methodologies.